georginagarciaobledo/arcade-game-frontend-nanodegree/README.md

 frontend-nanodegree-arcade-game
 ===============================

 This is a game that I created for Udacity's Front-End Web Developer Nanodegree.
+It is based on "classic arcade game" called "Frogger."

 Instructions:
 1. How to run the game: